UCS03 - ZKGM

 This allows atomic composition of transfers, contract calls, and staking operations in a single transaction.

-The fungible asset order instruction has two versions:
+The token order instruction has two versions:

 - Version 1 (INSTR_VERSION_1) - DEPRECATED:

-struct FungibleAssetOrder { bytes sender; // Source chain sender address bytes receiver; // Destination chain receiver address bytes baseToken; // Token being sent uint256 baseAmount; // Amount being sent string baseTokenSymbol; // Token symbol for wrapped asset string baseTokenName; // Token name for wrapped asset uint8 baseTokenDecimals; // Token decimals for wrapped asset uint256 baseTokenPath; // Origin path for unwrapping bytes quoteToken; // Token requested in return uint256 quoteAmount; // Minimum amount requested}
+struct TokenOrderV1 { bytes sender; // Source chain sender address bytes receiver; // Destination chain receiver address bytes baseToken; // Token being sent uint256 baseAmount; // Amount being sent string baseTokenSymbol; // Token symbol for wrapped asset string baseTokenName; // Token name for wrapped asset uint8 baseTokenDecimals; // Token decimals for wrapped asset uint256 baseTokenPath; // Origin path for unwrapping bytes quoteToken; // Token requested in return uint256 quoteAmount; // Minimum amount requested}

 - Version 2 (INSTR_VERSION_2):

-struct FungibleAssetOrderV2 { bytes sender; // Source chain sender address bytes receiver; // Destination chain receiver address bytes baseToken; // Token being sent uint256 baseAmount; // Amount being sent uint8 metadataType; // Type of metadata (image, preimage, image_unwrap) bytes metadata; // Token metadata based on type bytes quoteToken; // Token requested in return uint256 quoteAmount; // Minimum amount requested}
+struct TokenOrderV2 { bytes sender; // Source chain sender address bytes receiver; // Destination chain receiver address bytes baseToken; // Token being sent uint256 baseAmount; // Amount being sent bytes quoteToken; // Token requested in return uint256 quoteAmount; // Minimum amount requested uint8 kind; // Type of metadata (initialize, escrow, unescrow, solve) bytes metadata; // Token metadata or solver metadata based on type}

-FungibleAssetOrderV2: Advanced Token Mapping and Customization
+TokenOrderV2: Advanced Token Mapping and Customization

-The V2 version introduces a significantly more flexible metadata system with three types:
+Section titled “TokenOrderV2: Advanced Token Mapping and Customization”The V2 version introduces a significantly more flexible metadata system with four types:

-(0x01): Provides full metadata implementation and initializer for custom token deploymentFUNGIBLE_ASSET_METADATA_TYPE_IMAGE_UNWRAP
+(0x00): Provides full metadata implementation and initializer for custom token deployment

 The key innovation in V2 is the ability to support 1:N token mappings, allowing the same source token to be represented by different implementations on the destination chain.
 This enables several powerful use cases: